-Operational restructuring costs, impairment of assets and others: \$5,940,000 in 2016 compared with \$6,315,000 in 2015, a \$375,000 decrease.
+Operational restructuring costs and others: \$6,390,000 in fiscal 2017, compared with \$5,940,000 in 2016, a \$450,000 increase.

-- In 2016, the Corporation recorded \$4,822,000 in operational restructuring costs in connection with staff reductions and discontinuation of the publication of titles, including \$2,507,000 in the Broadcasting & Production segment, \$1,834,000 in the Magazines segment, and \$481,000 in the Film Production & Audiovisual Services segment. - In 2016, the Corporation also recognized a \$748,000 compensation payment to Videotron Ltd., a corporation under common control, in connection with the cancellation of a lease when TVA Network's Quebec City station moved and the building was put up for sale. - In the same period, the Corporation recorded a \$100,000 impairment charge on an intangible asset in the Magazines segment and \$72,000 in professional fees in connection with the acquisition of MELS and the acquisition of magazines from Transcontinental.
-The Corporation also recognized a \$198,000 loss following the final adjustment to a contingent consideration related to the sale of the book publishing operations acquired from Transcontinental and simultaneously transferred to Sogides Group Inc., a corporation under common control. - In 2015, the Corporation recorded \$6,253,000 in operational restructuring costs in connection with staff reductions and discontinuation of the publication of six titles, including \$2,798,000 in the Broadcasting & Production segment, \$2,920,000 in the Magazines segment, and \$535,000 in the Film Production & Audiovisual Services segment. - In the same period, the Corporation recorded \$689,000 in professional fees and integration costs in connection with the acquisition of MELS and the acquisition of magazines from Transcontinental. - In 2015, the Corporation also recorded a \$627,000 gain, including interest, in connection with the conclusion of the legal dispute with Bell ExpressVu Limited Partnership.
+- In 2017, the Corporation recorded a \$5,526,000 charge for onerous leases extending up to June 2022 for premises left unused following implementation of rationalization plans in the Magazines segment. - In 2017, the Corporation also recorded \$1,552,000 in operational restructuring costs in connection with the elimination of positions, including \$816,000 in the Broadcasting & Production segment, \$581,000 in the Magazines segment and \$155,000 in the Film Production & Audiovisual Services segment. - During the same period, the Corporation also recognized a \$740,000 gain in connection with the sale of a land. - In 2016, the Corporation recorded \$4,822,000 in operational restructuring costs in connection with the elimination of positions and discontinuation of the publication of titles, including \$2,507,000 in the Broadcasting & Production segment, \$1,834,000 in the Magazines segment, and \$481,000 in the Film Production & Audiovisual Services segment. - In 2016, the Corporation also recognized a \$748,000 compensation payment to Videotron Ltd., a corporation under common control, in connection with the cancellation of a lease when TVA Network's Quebec City station moved and the building was put up for sale. - During the same period, the Corporation also recognized a \$198,000 loss following the final adjustment to a contingent consideration related to the sale of the book publishing operations acquired from Transcontinental and simultaneously transferred to Sogides Group, a corporation under common control.

-Income tax expense: \$542,000 (effective tax rate of -1.4%) in 2016 compared with a tax recovery in the amount of \$7,818,000 (effective tax rate of 13.8%) in the same period of 2015.
+Income tax recovery: \$3,631,000 (effective tax rate of 18.4%) in 2017 compared with an income tax expense in the amount of \$542,000 (effective tax rate of -1.4%) in the same period of 2016.

-- In 2016, the effective tax rate was lower than the Corporation's statutory tax rate of 26.9%, primarily because of the non-deductible goodwill impairment charge and permanent differences related to non-deductible items. - In 2015, the tax rate was lower than the Corporation's statutory tax rate of 26.9%, mainly because of the non-deductible portion of the licence impairment charge.
+- In 2017, the effective tax rate was lower than the Corporation's statutory tax rate of 26.8%, primarily because of the non-deductible portion of the charge for impairment of goodwill and certain intangible assets, and permanent differences related to other non-deductible items. - In 2016, the effective tax rate was lower than the Corporation's statutory tax rate of 26.9%, primarily because of the non-deductible goodwill impairment expense and permanent differences related to non-deductible items.